gabisurita/gabisurita.github.io/content/documented-api.rst

 Cornice is an extension for Pyramid that allows creating REST web services with almost no effort.
 I'll assume some basic knowledge about Cornice, but you may be able to understand even if you are unfamiliar with it.
-It also provides a very nice `quickstart for peaple in a hurry <https://cornice.readthedocs.io/en/latest/quickstart.html>`_ that I totally recommend if this is the first time you hear that name.
+It also provides a very nice `quickstart for people in a hurry <https://cornice.readthedocs.io/en/latest/quickstart.html>`_ that I totally recommend if this is the first time you hear that name.

 You may install `cornice_swagger` package with::